Sudipto Das: The Ekkos Clan

-Das began working on his first novel, The Ekkos Clan, in 2008, and it was launched in Bangalore on 3 August 2013.
-A contemporary mystery novel set against the backdrop of ancient Indian history and delving deep into the behind the scene stories of Rig Veda, the oldest book of the mankind, the book deals extensively with linguistic palaeontology, Astronomy, Archaeology, History, Music and Poetry.
+Das began working on his first novel, The Ekkos Clan, in 2008, and it was launched in Bangalore on August 3, 2013.
+A contemporary mystery novel set against the backdrop of ancient Indian history and delving deep into the behind-the-scenes stories of the Rig Veda, the oldest book of mankind, the book deals extensively with linguistic palaeontology, Astronomy, Archaeology, music, and poetry.

 The Ekkos Clan is one of very few literary works in any Indian language to have touched based on the horrors of the Bengal side of the Indian Partition.
 Sudipto talked about his research into the Bengal Partition and its sparse representation in Indian literature at a panel on Borderland Narratives of the Bengal Partition, held at the UIUC in April 2019.

 Another book, The Myths & Truths Behind The Ekkos Clan, is a compilation of historical and linguistic facts and figures which loosely form the background of Sudipto Das' debut novel, The Ekkos Clan.
 Das presents a series of discoveries and theories, espoused by a particular school of historians and linguists, which are used as the historical background in the novel.